triton1846/symphogen/Unit-Testing-Mimer-Client.md

 ## Pagestatus: _Draft_
 ## Introduction
 The testing infrastructure supports both standard unit tests and UI-dependent tests that require a UI context to execute.
-The testing framework is built on Microsoft's Visual Studio Test Tools, with special accommodations for WinUI 3 application testing.
+The testing framework is built on Microsoft's `Visual Studio Test Tools`, with special accommodations for `WinUI 3` application testing.

-This document explains how to write and run tests in the WinUI application, with particular focus on UI testing using the UITestMethod attribute and the testing infrastructure we've established.
+This document explains how to write and run tests in the `WinUI` application, with particular focus on UI testing using the `UITestMethod` attribute and the testing infrastructure we've established.

 ## Table of Contents
 - [Section 1: Testing Types Overview](#section-1-testing-types-overview)